-Embittered slave Nathaniel “Nat” Turner led a rebellion of slaves known as the “Southampton Insurrection” against their White owners on this day in 1831, leading to the death of more than 160 people in total.
+Embittered slave Nathaniel “Nat” Turner (pictured below) led a rebellion of slaves known as the “Southampton Insurrection” against their White owners on this day in 1831, leading to the death of more than 160 people in total.
 The rally would be the largest to ever be recorded by way of an uprising during the American Civil War in the southern United States.

 Nat Turner spent his life in the Southampton region of Virginia, a predominately Black area.
 He had strong ties to the Coromantee people, as his maternal grandmother was a part of that group.
 The Coromantee were known for slave revolts, which may have inspired his later calling.
 Unlike many slaves, he learned to read and write at a young age, finding comfort in religion.
 Quoting Bible verses and plagued by what he thought to be prophetic visions, Turner would lead his fellow slaves in church services, with his congregation calling him a “prophet.”